 BitKey boots live (no installation required), and copies itself into RAM, allowing the boot media to be safely removed.

-Electrum Bitcoin client, incognito chromium, bitaddress, qrcode, zxcvbn.
-File manager, network and wireless manager.
+Electrum Bitcoin client, warpwallet, coinbin, incognito chromium, bitaddress, bitcoin paper wallet, qrcode, zxcvbn and bx.
+File manager, network, printer and wireless managers.
+On-screen keyboard.
 Auto-mounting USB storage support.

 BitKey is a side project by the core developers of TurnKey GNU/Linux.
 We couldn't find a solution that satisfied our paranoia so we rolled our own.

-Other Bitcoin related projects by the TKL core devs include Block Explorer - a free software web tool for exploring the Bitcoin blockchain (like BitKey, a work in progress).
+Other Bitcoin related projects by the TKL core devs include Block Explorer - a free software web tool for exploring the Bitcoin blockchain.

 TurnKey GNU/Linux is a Debian based library of system images that pre-integrates and polishes the best free software components into ready-to-use solutions.